 Thankfully, I was able to get them all out, but it caused a lot of wasted screws in the pack.
 Opt for a higher quality screw instead.

 You can cut both GearTrack and GearWall panels to size easily using a table saw, or even a hand saw.
-I don’t recommend a hand saw, however.
-A table saw makes quick work of it and guarantees a straight cut every time.
+A table saw is much easier than a hand saw and makes quick work of each panel.
+It also guarantees a straight cut every time.

 The GearTrack rails have grey plastic endcaps to finish off the look.
 Although you won’t be able to use the endcaps if you’re mounting a cabinet on the track and pushing it right up to the edge of the track.